 Why Your Leads Aren't Converting (It's Not the Ads)

 The bottleneck is rarely the campaign.
-It is usually the gap between somebody filling out a form and somebody calling them back.
-Fix that window and conversion rates jump without changing a single ad.
+It is the gap between someone filling out a form and someone calling back.
+Fix that window and conversions jump.

 TL;DR